-- (k) To ensure that any potential conflicts of interest do not undermine the independence of any external advice provided to the Commission. - (I) To verify the information on the compensation of directors and members of senior management contained in the various corporate documents, including the Annual Director Compensation Report.
-This was reviewed on the meeting held on Febrary 21, 2019. - (m) To ensure that non-executive directors have sufficient time available to perform their duties properly. - (n) Any others that may be attributed to it in the Bylaws, the Regulations of the Board of Directors or, if applicable, the law.
+- (j) To ensure that any potential conflicts of interest do not undermine the independence of any external advice provided to the Commission. - (k) To verify the information on the compensation of directors and members of senior management contained in the various corporate documents, including the Annual Director Compensation Report.
+In particular, at its meeting of February 27, 2020, the Nominating and Compensation Commission reviewed the Annual Director Compensation Report for 2019. - (I) To ensure that non-executive directors have sufficient time available to perform their duties properly. - (m) Any others that may be attributed to it in the Bylaws, the Regulations of the Board of Directors or, if applicable, the law.